google/styleguide/shellguide.md

 Lower-case, with underscores to separate words.
 Separate libraries with `::`.
 Parentheses are required after the function name.
-The keyword `function` is optional, but must be used consistently throughout a project.
+The keyword `function` is optional but not POSIX.
+Consistency throughout a project trumps POSIX.

 If you're writing single functions, use lowercase and separate words with underscore.
 If you're writing a package, separate package names